icopy-site/awesome/docs/awesome/awesome-honeypots.md

 - Honeytokens
     - [CanaryTokens](https://github.com/thinkst/canarytokens) - Self-hostable honeytoken generator and reporting dashboard; demo version available at [CanaryTokens.org](https://canarytokens.org/generate).
     - [Honeybits](https://github.com/0x4D31/honeybits) - Simple tool designed to enhance the effectiveness of your traps by spreading breadcrumbs and honeytokens across your production servers and workstations to lure the attacker toward your honeypots.
-    - [Honeyλ (https://github.com/paralax/awesome-honeypots/blob/master/HoneyLambda)](https://github.com/0x4D31/honeylambda) - Simple, serverless application designed to create and monitor URL honeytokens, on top of AWS Lambda and Amazon API Gateway.
+    - [Honeyλ (HoneyLambda)](https://github.com/0x4D31/honeylambda) - Simple, serverless application designed to create and monitor URL honeytokens, on top of AWS Lambda and Amazon API Gateway.
     - [dcept](https://github.com/secureworks/dcept) - Tool for deploying and detecting use of Active Directory honeytokens.
-    - [honeyku](https://github.com/0x4D31/honeyku) - Heroku-based web honeypot that can be used to create and monitor fake HTTP endpoints (https://github.com/paralax/awesome-honeypots/blob/master/i.e. honeytokens).
+    - [honeyku](https://github.com/0x4D31/honeyku) - Heroku-based web honeypot that can be used to create and monitor fake HTTP endpoints (i.e. honeytokens).

 ## Honeyd Tools